 - Student Grievances, Appeals and Applications for Review Policy

 - Student Appeals Against Academic Decisions Rule

 Further information on these procedures can be obtained from either Student Central or the Student Affairs website.

 Results will be made available to students as follows:

 Results will be available progressively as they are received from examiners via MyUni.

-Official result notices will not be mailed to students.
+Individual result notices will not be mailed.

 Complete Transcripts of Academic Record (2 copies) are issued free upon graduation.
 At any other time a request for transcripts may be made to the Student Centre and a charge of $11 applies.

 Results will NOT be published on the main noticeboards.

 Please refer to the below list of common result grades once you have received your results.